 3. All those times she played Bob Dylan hits

 Her many football merits notwithstanding, Sundhage is also well-known for breaking out in song every now and then.
-She has revealed that when she took over as US women's coach and met the team for the first time, she introduced herself by singing Bob Dylan's "The Times They Are a-Changin" (just as she did at a press conference on Thursday).
+She has revealed that when she took over as US women's coach and met the team for the first time, she introduced herself by singing Bob Dylan's “The Times They Are a-Changin”.
 She has since performed in interviews, football trainings and awards shows.